 According to Bryant Walker Smith, a law professor at the University of South Carolina, automobile manufacturers who are operating self-driving cars are likely to settle any accident-related lawsuits quickly when the technology seems to be at fault.
 However, they will fight with vigor if they believe that the other vehicle’s driver was at fault.

 That is only logical, right?

-GM’s extensive road tests on self-driving vehicles in San Francisco underscore the company’s focus on mass producing these autonomous cars.
-Although Google had seized an early advantage in self-driving technology with a program that has now become a separate firm called Waymo, but the automotive manufacturing capabilities and experience of GM enabled it to catch up fast, as per a report by Navigant Research.
+GM’s extensive road tests on self-driving vehicles in San Francisco underscore the company’s focus on mass-producing these autonomous cars.
+Although Google had seized an early advantage in self-driving technology with a program that has now become a separate firm called Waymo, the automotive manufacturing capabilities and experience of GM enabled it to catch up fast, as per a report by Navigant Research.

 When accidents occur, legal challenges are bound to arise for self-driving car manufacturers competing to take the lead in a new market.
 California requires that self-driving car backup drivers should have a judicious driving record.
 Jessica Gonzalez, a spokesperson for the DMV, said that these drivers should also have successfully completed a test driver training program conducted by the car manufacturer.

 Autonomous test vehicles could turn up practically anywhere on the roads of California.
 According to Gonzalez, carmakers with permits can take a test on any public roadway in the state, and they do not have to inform DMV which roadways they may be testing on.